instantlinux/docker-tools/images/nagiosql/README.md

 ### Current Status

 Alpha--the only known issue is the restart button doesn't work (a workaround is to invoke docker restart of the nagios container).
+Not verified under kubernetes (on the theory that fewer dependencies are better for the lowest-level monitoring system during any outage).

 ### Variables

 Variable | Default | Description |
 -------- | ------- | ----------- |
-DB_HOST | db00 | MySQL database hostname
+ADMIN_PATH | /opt | Path on localhost to store etc files DB_HOST | db00 | MySQL database hostname
 DB_NAME | nagiosql | database name
 DB_PORT | 3306 | TCP port number
 DB_USER | nagiosql | database username
 DB_PASSWD_SECRET | nagiosql-db-password | name of secret
+DOMAIN | | used in docker-compose.yml by the nagios server NAGIOS_MAIL_RELAY | smtp | DNS name for nagios email sending PORT_NAGIOSQL| 8080 | Port to use for NagiosQL UI
+REGISTRY_URI | (docker hub) | Local image registry
-TZ | UTC | local timezone
+SHARE_PATH | /opt | Path on localhost to store SSL certs TZ | UTC | local timezone

 ### Secrets